skywarth/that-red-gemstone/docs/ruby.md

   - `you_good=false`
 - If a method returns boolean, it should end with `?`.
   - E.g: `empty?`
+- While documenting, mentioning your methods, use `#your_method_name` convention
+  - It is useful as to write the full name of a method using class too.
+Like `MyClass#your_method_name`
+  - `#` is called 'octothorpe'.
+You have to be dyslexic pronounce that crap.

 ## Conversions
 - `to_f`: convert to float